gwu-libraries/sfm-ui/docs/install.rst

   For more information and alternative approaches see :doc:`credentials`.
 * Set an admin email address with ``SFM_SITE_ADMIN_EMAIL``.
 * Provide a contact URL (e.g., http://library.gwu.edu) to be used when web harvesting with ``HERITRIX_CONTACT_URL``.

+Note that if you make a change to configuration *after* SFM is brought up, you will need to restart containers.
+If the change only applies to a single container, then you can stop the container with ``docker kill <container name>``.
+If the change applies to multiple containers (or you're not sure), you can stop all containers with ``docker-compose stop``.
+Containers can then be brought back up with ``docker-compose up -d`` and the configuration change will take effect.